Strictly Come Dancing Christmas special 2019: what are the songs and dances?

 They’re going to have a (snow) ball.
-Strictly Come Dancing can have six of its most well-loved stars return for a one-off Christmas particular.
+Strictly Come Dancing could have six of its most well-loved stars return for a one-off Christmas particular.

 Tess Daly and Claudia Winkleman will return to host the particular, which is able to air on BBC One on Christmas Day.
-Singer Liam Payne can even be crooning his approach via a festive single.
+Singer Liam Payne may also be crooning his means by means of a festive single.

-And it simply wouldn’t really feel like Strictly with out a few acquainted faces on the judging panel.
-Sequence stalwarts Bruno Tonioli and Craig Revel Horwood will probably be on the panel, together with Motsi Mabuse and Shirley Ballas as Head Choose.
+And it simply wouldn’t really feel like Strictly with no few acquainted faces on the judging panel.
+Sequence stalwarts Bruno Tonioli and Craig Revel Horwood will likely be on the panel, together with Motsi Mabuse and Shirley Ballas as Head Decide.

-Listed here are all of the songs and dances the festive particular has in retailer…
+Listed below are all of the songs and dances the festive particular has in retailer…

 Debbie McGee and Kevin Clifton – Quickstep to ‘Jingle Bells’